Rat Poison Scare Hits Beachy Head: Dog Owners Warned

-If you suspect that your dog may have come into contact with the rat poison, you are urged to contact your vet immediately.
-Meanwhile, if you find any suspicious-looking substances on the downland around Beachy Head, please report it to Eastbourne Borough Council at 01323 410000.
+If you suspect your dog has come into contact with rat poison, seek veterinary help immediately.
+Found any suspicious pellets or substances on the downland?
+Report it straight away to eastbourne" target="_blank" rel="noopener">Eastbourne Borough Council by calling 01323 410000.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.